jainamcsheth/telegram-visa-bot/README.md

 The rules are simple.\
 Whenever you check visa dates, please update the group in the following pattern:\
+If No Visa date - 'HH:MM am/pm NA'\
-'HH:MM am/pm NA/Available DD? month_name?
+Is Visa date available - 'HH:MM am/pm available DD? month_name?
 Total_Slots?
-Error?'\
+Error/Success?'\
 In the above format '?' stands for optional.\
 'Error' in format is to tell that dates were available but error while booking.\
-So,\
-If No dates - 'HH:MM am/pm NA'\
-If date available - 'HH:MM am/pm available DD month_name'\

 Examples:
-- 01:15 am NA
+01:15 am NA
-- 12:30 pm available 12 Jun
+12:30 pm available 12 Jun
-- 10:00 am available 15 June Error (means available but got error while booking)
-- 10:18 pm available 2 Aug 100 (means 100 slots were available and was successful in booking visa date)
-- 10:18 pm available 10 Jan 1 Error (means 1 slot was available But was Error while booking)
+10:00 am available 15 June Error (means available but got error while booking) 10:18 pm available 2 Aug 100 Success (means 100 slots were available and was successful in booking visa date) 10:18 pm available 10 Jan 1 Error (means 1 slot was available But was Error while booking)

 **NOTE: Update only for Visa Interview availability.**
 **NOTE: Please follow the above format or you get kicked without warnings.**
-*Format may be difficult to understand but as the saying goes - All things are difficult before they are easy* Happy finding slots!
+_Format may be difficult to understand but as the saying goes - All things are difficult before they are easy_ Happy finding slots!

 ## Initial Step